marikaKlubakov/NemoSim/Doc/readme.txt

 1. To run the LIF network simulation, use the following command:

-NEMOSIM.exe .\Tests\SNN\LIF\sin_current_test\test.xml .\Tests\SNN\LIF\sin_current_test\input.txt
+NEMOSIM.exe .\Tests\SNN\LIF\sin_current_test\config.json

-### Input Files

-- XML Configuration File: Specifies the configuration parameters for the simulation.
-- TXT Input File: Contains the current input values.

 ### Output Files

-The simulation generates three output files:
+The simulation generates three output files for each neuron:

 - Iins.txt: Shows the current input values.
 - vms.txt: Contains the membrane potential values.